apache/streampipes/README.md

 ## About Apache StreamPipes

 Apache StreamPipes (incubating) enables flexible modeling of stream processing pipelines by providing a graphical modeling editor on top of existing stream processing frameworks.

 It empowers non-technical users to quickly define and execute processing pipelines based on an easily extensible toolbox of data sources, data processors and data sinks.
-StreamPipes has an exchangeable runtime execution layer and executes pipelines using one of the provided wrappers, e.g., for Apache Flink or Apache Kafka Streams.
+StreamPipes has an exchangeable runtime execution layer and executes pipelines using one of the provided wrappers, e.g., standalone or distributed in Apache Flink.

 Pipeline elements in StreamPipes can be installed at runtime - the built-in SDK allows to easily implement new pipeline elements according to your needs.
 Pipeline elements are standalone microservices that can run anywhere - centrally on your server, in a large-scale cluster or close at the edge.

 ## Use Cases